In this post, we will discuss several ways to sort list in reverse order in Java. The given list is modifiable, but not necessarily resizable.

 Every List

 method that sorts the list according to the order induced by the specified Comparator.
-For this method to work, all elements of the list must be mutually comparable using the specified comparator.
+For this method to work, all the list elements must be mutually comparable using the specified comparator.

 Output: